Easy Mexican Strawberry Agua Fresca

 More Fresh Fruit Drinks

-If you are a fan of aguas frescas, try our watermelon agua fresca, guava agua fresca or kiwi agua fresca.
+If you are a fan of aguas frescas, try our watermelon agua fresca, guava agua fresca or another from our Agua Fresca list.
 Now, let's make it.

 Ingredients